lightward/mechanic-tasks/tasks/tag-customers-by-order-tier/README.md

 * [Task script](./script.liquid)

-Use this task to tag customers by tier, based on how many orders they've placed or by the sum of all their order totals.
-Optionally, configure an order query, allowing you to apply purchase tiers based on the last month of orders, or based only on fulfilled orders, etc.
+Use this task to tag customers by tier, based on how many orders they've placed or by the sum of all their order totals (i.e. total spend).
+Optionally, configure an order query, specifying for things like a rolling time period, or fulfillment status.
+Useful for rewarding customers who establish or maintain a specific spend level.

 ## Default options